Vocea României

 The Voice of Romania began airing on September 27, 2011, as an autumn TV season program.
 The series employs a panel of four coaches who critique the artists' performances.
 Each coach guides their teams of selected artists through the remainder of the season.
 They also compete to ensure that their act wins the competition, thus making them the winning coach.
 The original coaching panel consisted of Smiley, Horia Brenciu, Loredana Groza and Marius Moga.
-In season four, Brenciu was replaced by Tudor Chirilă.
-In season seven, Moga was replaced by Adrian Despot.
-In season eight, Loredana and Despot were replaced by Irina Rimes and Andra.
-In season nine, Brenciu returned as a coach, replacing Andra.
-In season ten, Brenciu was replaced by The Motans, while Smiley will be in a duo with Theo Rose.
+The panel for the current thirteenth season features Smiley, Tudor Chirilă, Irina Rimes and duo coach Theo Rose & Brenciu.
+Other coaches from the previous seasons include Adrian Despot, Andra, and The Motans.

 Format

 One of the important premises of the show is the quality of the singing talent.
 Four coaches, themselves popular performing artists, train the talents in their group and occasionally perform with them.
 Talents are selected in blind auditions, where the coaches cannot see, but only hear the auditioner.

 The series consists of four phases: